Faishun/ReflectiveDLLiReverseShell/Readme.md

 About
 =====

-This is a fork of an updated Reflective DLL PoC tested on Visual Studio 2022 v143 Windows 10 10.0.19045 Build 19045 system.
+This is a fork of an updated Reflective DLL PoC tested to work on Visual Studio 2022 (instead of old 2012 version) v143 Windows 10 system.

-Currently tested only for x64.
+Currently tested only for x64 and only Windows to Linux reverse shell.

 Original Old Repo
 ========